richchapler/AzureSolutionsDocumentation/docs/Data_Delivery_API.md

 * "In the future, we will want to share and monetize our analysis and data offerings with customers"

 ## Proposed Solution
-This solution will address requirements in three steps:
+This solution will address requirements in two exercises:

 *	Exercise 1: Use Function App to create a "get data" API (from the sample StormEvents data on a Data Explorer cluster / database)
+*	Exercise 2: Power BI template that uses API

+## Future Plans
+In the future, I expect to expand this documentation to include:

-*	Exercise 2: Surface API via APIM (calls from customers will come through API for security, organization, throttling, “subscription model”, etc.) … http://api.blah.com/customer?id=7
+*	Exercise: Surface API via APIM (calls from customers will come through API for security, organization, throttling, “subscription model”, etc.) … http://api.blah.com/customer?id=7
-*	Exercise 3: APIM Monetization? … with Stripe?
+*	Exercise: APIM Monetization with Stripe
-*	Exercise 4: Subscribe to API in APIM (persona: customer)
+*	Exercise: Subscribe to API in APIM (persona: customer)
-*	Exercise 5: Power BI template that uses API

 ## Required Infrastructure
 This solution requires the following resources: